With a mentor to back you, starting a business can be easy even in a slowing economy, say management experts

 “However, the UAE has its own set of unique challenges such as a lack of a proper bankruptcy law, which prevents higher-risk start-ups.

-“My top tip is to fund companies with solutions and products that can be localised; a traditional service or product with a bit of localisation will have far greater acceptance than just one size fits all.”
+“My top tip is to fund companies with solutions and products that can be localized; a traditional service or product with a bit of localization will have far greater acceptance than just one size fits all.”

 By Jennifer Bell | Special to GN Focus